FStarLang/fstarlang.github.io/_posts/2017-11-22-sprintfstar.markdown

 Look at that closely: in the first case, if the format string is empty, `sprintf ""` just returns a string.
-If the format string begins with `"%d"`, then sprintf expects one more argument, an int, followed by whatever arguments are needed by the rest of the format string, and so on.
+If the format string begins with `"%d"`, then sprintf expects one more argument, an `int`, followed by whatever arguments are needed by the rest of the format string, and so on.

 Note: I cut a corner there, treating a `string` as a list of characters, whereas in F\* you have to explicitly coerce a string to a